neondatabase/website/content/docs/introduction/monitor-usage.md

 enableTableOfContents: true
 ---

 Neon exposes usage metrics in the Neon Console and through the Neon API.
-These metrics will tell you things like:
+These metrics can answer questions like:

-- How many branches do I have?
-- How much storage am I currently using?
+- How much storage am I using?
 - How many compute hours have I used?
 - How many projects do I have?
+- How many branches do I have?

 ## View usage metrics in the Neon Console